openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 1. To set up OpenThread implementation using the Telink Zephyr development environment.

-2. To Build the OpenThread CLI samples (`ot-cli-ftd` and `ot-rcp`) and flash them onto Telink TLSR9518 development kits.
+2. To build the OpenThread CLI samples (`ot-cli-ftd` and `ot-rcp`) and flash them onto Telink TLSR9518 development kits.

-3. To Set up an OpenThread Border Router (OTBR) using Docker on a Raspberry Pi 3B+ or later.
+3. To set up an OpenThread Border Router (OTBR) using Docker on a Raspberry Pi 3B+ or later.

 4. To create a Thread network on the OTBR.

-5. To Add devices to the Thread network using out-of-band debugging.
+5. To add devices to the Thread network using out-of-band debugging.

 6. To validate the connectivity between nodes in the Thread network using CLI.